topher235/royal-grid/tasks.md

   - [X] Change RUSH mode to use a chess timer and make a character that spawns on a timer
   - [ ] Award coins based on score
   - [ ] Add coin effect - appears on the board like a normal effect but gives coins at game end
+    - [ ] Add a floating, fade away effect showing player how many gems they gained
 - [ ] Game Level UI
   - [X] Re-design tiles to use the new isometric art
   - [X] Add shadow to tile scene for 3d effect